inmanta/inmanta-docker/README.md

 sudo docker compose -f docker-compose.yml -f docker-compose.code.yml down -v
 ```

-### Deploy the service orchestrator with periodic db dumps
+### Deploy the orchestrator with periodic db dumps

 :bulb: This sidecar will run a cron daemon, which will create a full database dump once a day.
 The database dump is created in a folder named db-dumps in the current working directory.